XavierSpycy/hands-on-lora/examples/llama_chinese/README.md

 - Merged model weights: [XavierSpycy/Meta-Llama-3-8B-Instruct-zh-10k](https://huggingface.co/XavierSpycy/Meta-Llama-3-8B-Instruct-zh-10k)

 ## Additional Information
+> [!IMPORTANT] Deployment-related updates will not be posted here.
+For detailed deployment updates, please refer to our repository:: [llama-ops](https://github.com/XavierSpycy/llama-ops).

 - How to use:
     - **Install dependencies** such as torch, transformers, modelscope, etc.